Princeton-28/Princeton-28/README.md

 Hi!
-This is Princeton-28,
+This is Princeton-28, a Software Developer, who specializes in ReactJS, Javascript,
-a Software Developer.
-I love traveling, cycling and cooking.
-Moreover I play the bass guitar and piano.
-I would love to collaborate by creating some cool sites.
+Responsive Web Design, HTML5, CSS3, and NodeJS.
 I'm reachable at: princeka28@gmail.com